Multi-Objective Statistical Model Checking using Lightweight Strategy Sampling (extended version): Multi-Objective SMC

-This rule effectively constructs a (non-convex) Pareto front from the sample means of the deterministic strategies in $\Sigma$ as illustrated in \Cref{fig:rule:pareto-simple}, discarding all strategies with suboptimal sample means.
-In \Cref{fig:rule:pareto-simple}, under the simple rule, $\sigma$ will be discarded because witness $\varsigma$ has a better sample mean.
+This rule effectively constructs a (non-convex) Pa\-re\-to front from the sample means of the deterministic strategies in $\Sigma$ as illustrated in \Cref{fig:rule:pareto-simple}, discarding all strategies with suboptimal sample means: In the figure, $\sigma$ will be discarded because witness $\varsigma$ has a better sample mean.